openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A problem that allows the student to construct a schematic answer (such as an electronics circuit) on an interactive grid.

-  See :ref:`Circuit Schematic Builder` for more information.
+  For more information, see :ref:`Circuit Schematic Builder`.

 .. _Cohort: